top of page

 Facilities

-In the summer when the ground is hard you can park in the church yard, otherwise you have to park on the road.
-We are not yet able to keep the church open.
-We have a toilet.
+We have a toilet and a kitchen.
 In winter wrap up warm - it can be a little cold.
 We will give you a warm welcome.

 History